 Cannabidiol (CBD) is all the rage these days.
 But while most people use it to deal with pain, anxiety, and sleeping problems, CBD can also help with skin inflammation.

-Here’s a detailed look at what science tells us about CBD for skin inflammation.
+Here’s a closer look at what science tells us about using CBD for skin inflammation.

 Table of Contents